 Don’t let packages rule your pantry-get involved with your food!
 Take a shot at growing, gathering, and cooking up foods you usually buy.
 In other words make feeding your self and your family healthy food a do-it-yourself project.
 Going on a DIYet is a great way to learn about nutrition, save a little cash, gain control over what goes in your mouth, and have fun.

 DIYet: (noun) 1. the habit of creating edible substances from the most basic elements possible 2. the foods resulting from this habit 3. culinary alchemy

-Mollynda McArthur completed a masters’ degree in nutrition at Framingham State University in 2013.
+Mollynda McArthure arned a bachelor’s degree in Liberal Arts from St. John’s College in 2001, where she discovered that primary sources and first hand experience are the very best teachers.
+Later, she discovered the Maker Movement– a culture based on the motto “Love the machine, hate the factory”.
+She also completed a masters’ degree in nutrition at Framingham State University in 2013.
 While there, she learned that people eat better when they understand what food is and where it comes from.
-In 2001, she earned a bachelor’s degree in Liberal Arts from St. John’s College where she discovered that primary sources and first hand experience are the very best teachers.
-Later, she discovered the Maker Movement– a culture based on the motto “Love the machine, hate the factory”.
 All these influences were carefully distilled into this very blog, which she created as part of a class on using technology in nutrition.
-Enjoy.
+Enjoy, friends!

 You can follow Food It Yourself on Twitter.

 You can find lots of links to help you DIYet on the Food it Yourself Delicious Page.